FAQ

 Why do I need to submit photos with the application?

 We love to see the people and places for the application.
-This does not affect your eligibility or probability of receiving a grant.
-Moreover, if the applicant is selected, their name and photos will be included in a public announcement of grant recipients on PCF’s website, social media platforms, and marketing materials, so having photos on hand will streamline this process for us.
+Moreover, if the applicant is selected, their name and photos will be included in a public announcement of grant recipients on PCF’s website, social media platforms, and marketing materials, so having photos on hand streamlines this process for us.

 What is the timeline for when I have to spend the money if I receive a grant?

-Final reports for the 2024 grant season are due in October of 2025.
-We require that you will have used the funds by that time and we would like to know how the project went and if goals are on their way to being met.
+Final reports for the 2025 grant season are due in November 2026.
+We require that you have used the funds by that time, and we would like to know how the project went and if goals are on their way to being met.

 I work out of a location that is owned by a city/park district or the state as a volunteer, am I eligible to apply?

-At this time we are not supporting community or school garden projects run by volunteers.
-Individual farmers, ranchers, fisherfolks or aquaculture purveyors who founded and manage a for-profit project and are using their work to support themselves financially by selling their harvest may apply.
-Please note, that non-profit organizations are not eligible at this time.
+At this time, we are not supporting community or school garden projects run by volunteers.
+Individual farmers, ranchers, fisherfolk, or aquaculture purveyors who founded and manage a for-profit project and are using their work to support themselves financially by selling their harvest may apply.
+Please note that non-profit organizations are not eligible at this time.

-If I received Pine Cone Foundation funding in previous years can I receive one again?
+If I received Pine Cone Foundation funding in previous years, can I receive it again?

 If you have any other questions about the application or our organization, we welcome you to email us via the contact page.